Mobile Suit Gundam: Hathaway's Flash: Novel

 Hathaway's Flash was first conceived by Yoshiyuki Tomino in 1988 following the production of Mobile Suit Gundam: Char's Counterattack film.
 However, Hathaway's Flash is meant more as a sequel to the novel Beltorchika's Children, the second/third novel version of Char's Counterattack.
 Moriki Yasuhiro provided the mobile suit designs while character illustrator Haruhiko Mikimoto joined the project as character designer.

 The three novels of the series were released between February 1989 and April 1990 under the Kadokawa Sneaker Bunko label.
+The novels were later rereleased by Kadokawa under the Kadokawa Comics Ace Label in 2021.